Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="systemconfigurations"></a>
 ## 4. System Configurations

-_\&lt;Provide an overview of all the steps or the set ups required to configure an application/program.
+_Provide an overview of all the steps or the set ups required to configure an application/program.
 Also state the intent or purpose behind each set up or configuration.
 Discuss the possible alternatives, customizations, workaround&#39;s, conditions and dependencies in a particular configuration.
-In case of Oracle applications, please list all applicable BR100&#39;s or Application set up documents\&gt;_
+In case of Oracle applications, please list all applicable BR100&#39;s or Application set up documents_

 <a name="othersystemrequirements"></a>
 ## 5. Other System Requirements/ Non-Functional Requirements

-_\&lt;This section is used in contrast with stated functional requirements to highlight the additional details on the quality related aspects as well as other behavioral aspects of a system.
+_This section is used in contrast with stated functional requirements to highlight the additional details on the quality related aspects as well as other behavioral aspects of a system.
 This section is used to capture the stakeholders&#39; implicit expectations about how well the system will work under a given circumstance.
-Here you can  state the specific SLA&#39;s related to system response times (Data search and retrieval), Performance needs and metrics, Latencies in a particular timeframe or during high volume transactions, System failures and recovery management, Security levels and accessibility constraints, Data Backup and archiving Capabilities, Legal compliance needs etc. The broader definition of the term &#39;system&#39; also includes integrations with all types of Mobile platforms, Mobile devices, Tablets and Smart phones.\&gt;_
+Here you can  state the specific SLA&#39;s related to system response times (Data search and retrieval), Performance needs and metrics, Latencies in a particular timeframe or during high volume transactions, System failures and recovery management, Security levels and accessibility constraints, Data Backup and archiving Capabilities, Legal compliance needs etc. The broader definition of the term &#39;system&#39; also includes integrations with all types of Mobile platforms, Mobile devices, Tablets and Smart phones._

 <a name="reporting"></a>
 ## 6. Reporting Requirements

-_\&lt;This section is used to capture the reporting needs, including but not limited to the scope and format of the report, data elements and contents required on the report, file types and extraction mechanisms, user base and accessibility levels, frequency of report extractions etc. Also provide the mock up of the report if needed.
-If necessary, create a separate document for reporting requirements.\&gt;_
+_This section is used to capture the reporting needs, including but not limited to the scope and format of the report, data elements and contents required on the report, file types and extraction mechanisms, user base and accessibility levels, frequency of report extractions etc. Also provide the mock up of the report if needed.
+If necessary, create a separate document for reporting requirements._

 <a name="integration"></a>
 ## 7. Integration Requirements

-_\&lt;Identify the integration needs and state all required interfaces with anything external to this solution including hardware, software, and users.
-Include Architectural overview diagrams, high level data flow diagrams, table structures and schema, interface protocols, API&#39;s, Error conditions, Error validations and messaging needs, Auto processing requirements etc. You can optionally state hardware and software dependencies, Upgrade requirements, compatibility issues with existing frameworks and solutions, etc\&gt;_
+_Identify the integration needs and state all required interfaces with anything external to this solution including hardware, software, and users.
+Include Architectural overview diagrams, high level data flow diagrams, table structures and schema, interface protocols, API&#39;s, Error conditions, Error validations and messaging needs, Auto processing requirements etc. You can optionally state hardware and software dependencies, Upgrade requirements, compatibility issues with existing frameworks and solutions, etc_

 _(Data Flow Diagrams,_ _Interface_ _Diagrams – if necessary)_